DomasB/polito-log/DEPLOYMENT.md

 #### Frontend Environment Variables

+**IMPORTANT:** The frontend needs to know the backend URL at build time.

-Add the following environment variables to the frontend service:
+Add the following environment variable to the frontend service:

 ```bash
 VITE_API_URL=https://<your-backend-service>.railway.app
 ```

-Replace `<your-backend-service>` with your actual backend Railway URL (you'll get this after backend deploys).
+Replace `<your-backend-service>` with your actual backend Railway URL.

+**How to find your backend URL:**
+1. Go to backend service in Railway
+2. Click Settings → Generate Domain (if not already done)
+3. Copy the generated URL (e.g., `https://polito-log-backend-production-xxxx.up.railway.app`)
+4. Set this as `VITE_API_URL` in frontend service

+**Note:** Vite bakes environment variables into the build at build time.
+If you change `VITE_API_URL`, you must redeploy the frontend for changes to take effect.

 ### 5. Configure GitHub Actions Secrets